 If you are not familiar with what storm chasing is, please start by reading the introduction to storm chasing before you book your tour.
 Make sure you know what you are booking and what you can expect from a storm chasing tour.

 At the moment there are over 100 tours available from over 15 different storm chasing tour companies.
 One purpose of this website is to help you choose between all these tours and tour companies.
+This is the checklist of things to consider when you book your tour company and tour.

 Finding storms is a matter of skill, experience, and probabilites.
 A tour company is never better than the skill and experience of their tour guides.
 A tour company can never be great without having great tour guides.